Pete Williams (journalist)

-Louis Alan "Pete" Williams (born February 28, 1952) is a former American journalist and former government official.
-From 1993-2022, he was a television correspondent for NBC News.
+Louis Alan "Pete" Williams (born February 28, 1952) is a retired American journalist and former government official.
+From 1993 to 2022, he was a television correspondent for NBC News.
 He served in the administration of President George H. W. Bush.

 Williams was raised in Casper, Wyoming where his mother was a realtor and his father was an orthodontist.
 "Pete" is a nickname he has used since childhood.
 After he graduated from Stanford University, where he had originally studied engineering but subsequently changed to journalism, he began his career in local news with the Casper, Wyoming, television station KTWO and its eponymous radio station in 1974.

 In 1986, Williams became press secretary for U.S. Representative Dick Cheney and followed Cheney to the United States Department of Defense as Cheney became United States Secretary of Defense to be the Assistant Secretary of Defense for Public Affairs in 1989 during the George H. W. Bush administration.

 Williams became a correspondent for NBC News in late March 1993, after leaving the Defense Department.
 His main areas of news coverage for NBC include the Department of Justice and Supreme Court.
 He retired from NBC News on July 29, 2022.

 Early life and education

 Pete Williams was born and raised in Casper, Wyoming, where his mother, "Bennie," was a teacher and later a realtor, and his father, Louis, was a dentist.
 He was one of three children.
-Williams graduated from Natrona County High School—coincidentally, the same high school as his fellow Bush Administration alumnus Dick Cheney—in 1970.
+Williams graduated from Natrona County High School—coincidentally, the same high school as his fellow Bush administration alumnus Dick Cheney—in 1970.
 He was a member of his high school's award-winning debating team, and also won an award for public speaking.
 He was also active in his school's Teenage Republicans club, and a member of the National Honor Society.

 Williams graduated from Stanford University in 1974.
 While at Stanford, he studied Journalism and History, and spent a year studying in London in a Stanford-sponsored overseas program.